-In accordance with the Article 40 of Business Mergers and Acquisitions Act, the Company has been assigned as the taxpayer to file a combined corporate income tax return and the 5% surtax on undistributed earnings from 2011.
+In accordance with the Article 40 of Business Mergers and Acquisitions Act, the Company has been assigned as the taxpayer to file a combined corporate income tax return and the 5% surtax on undistributed earnings of the Company, Zyxel, MitraStar and ZNet from 2011.

-Unizyx, Zyxel, MitraStar and ZNet firstly calculated their respective income tax provision according to IAS 12 Income Taxes and reconciled the difference between the separate income tax returns and the combined final business income tax return.
+The Company, Zyxel, MitraStar and ZNet firstly calculated their respective income tax provision according to IAS 12 "Income Taxes" and reconciled the difference between the separate income tax returns and the combined final business income tax return.
 The differences were allocated to all combined entities on a reasonable, systematic and consistent basis and consequently to current year's income tax expense and deferred income tax expenses.